We’re sorry to inform you that

-If you are serious about boosting your immunity and increasing your daily energy, then adding traditionally fermented foods to your diet is a must.
+If you are serious about supporting your immune system and increasing your daily energy, then adding traditionally fermented foods to your diet is a must.

 Although not widely known, the health benefits of these foods are tremendous.
-I am a major proponent of traditionally fermented foods, and in my book, you'll find many recipes that include these nutritional bonanzas.
+I am a major proponent of traditionally fermented foods.

-And now, you can achieve the amazing health benefits of traditionally lacto-fermented food with this exceptional Kefir Starter that I recommend to my patients and use on a daily basis myself.
+And now, you can achieve the amazing health benefits of traditionally lacto-fermented food with this exceptional Kefir Starter.

 Beneficial Fermented Foods vs. Commercially Processed

 Long ago, food preservation was accomplished through lacto-fermentation, a process that adds a host of beneficial micro-organisms to food.
-This makes them easier to digest , increasing the healthy flora in our intestinal tracts.
+This makes food easier to digest, and helps increase the healthy flora in our intestinal tracts.

 Sadly, I believe that modern culture has sacrificed many of the advantages of traditionally fermented healthy foods for faster and cheaper methods of mass production.
-In my opinion, our immunity and digestive health have been overlooked.
-I believe that it's time to return to the health-promoting foods of our past.
+I believe that it's time to return to the health-supporting foods of our past.

 Why You Should Drink Kefir

-Kefir, which means 'feel good" in Turkish, is an ancient cultured, enzyme-rich food filled with friendly micro-organisms that help balance your "inner ecosystem" to maintain optimal health and strengthen immunity.
+Kefir, which means 'feel good" in Turkish, is an ancient cultured, enzyme-rich food filled with friendly micro-organisms that help balance your "inner ecosystem" to help maintain optimal health.

 Kefir's tart and refreshing flavor is similar to a drinking-style yogurt, and it contains beneficial yeast as well as the friendly 'probiotic' bacteria found in yogurt.
-When used regularly, the naturally occurring bacteria and yeast in Kefir combine symbiotically to help balance your intestinal flora and boost your immunity.
+When used regularly, the naturally occurring bacteria and yeast in Kefir help balance your intestinal flora and support your immune system.

 Among its many beneficial powers, Kefir:

-- Helps support your normal intestinal tract function, promote bowel movements and your healthy digestive system -- and is beneficial after the use of antibiotics to restore balance to the digestive tract
+- Helps support your normal intestinal tract function, supports regular bowel movements and your healthy digestive system

 - Curbs unhealthy food cravings by making your body more nourished and balanced

-The exceptional nutritional content of Kefir offers a wealth of healthy benefits to people in every type of condition.
-More than just beneficial bacteria, Kefir contains minerals and essential amino acids that help your body with its natural healing powers and maintenance functions.
+The exceptional nutritional content of Kefir offers a wealth of healthy benefits.
+More than just beneficial bacteria, Kefir contains minerals and essential amino acids that help your body with its maintenance functions.

 The complete proteins in Kefir are partially digested and therefore more easily utilized by the body.

-Rich in vitamin B12, B1, and vitamin K, Kefir is an excellent source of biotin, a B vitamin which aids the body's absorption of other B vitamins, such as folic acid, pantothenic acid, and B12.
-The many advantages of maintaining adequate B vitamin intake range from regulation of the normal function of the kidneys, liver and nervous system to helping promote healthy looking skin, boosting energy and promoting longevity.
+Kefir contains vitamins B12, B1, and K. Kefir also gives you biotin, a B vitamin which aids the body's absorption of other B vitamins, such as folic acid, pantothenic acid, and B12.
 Kefir's ample supply of phosphorus -- the second most abundant mineral in our bodies -- helps utilize carbohydrates, fats, and proteins for cell growth, maintenance and energy.